Is it time for another very expensive game of musical chairs?

 Key Takeaways

-- The GOP has the high ground: Republicans are sitting comfortably on a 53-47 majority from the 2024 elections, making the math exceedingly difficult for a Democratic flip.
+- The GOP has the high ground: Republicans are sitting on a 53-47 majority from the 2024 elections, making the math difficult for a Democratic flip.

 - Texas size drama: A chaotic Republican primary in Texas between John Cornyn and Ken Paxton is keeping things interesting for traders eyeing the Lone Star State.

-Which party will win the US Senate in 2026 is the burning question, and currently, 59% of prediction market traders believe the Republican Party will maintain control of the upper chamber.
+Which party will win the US Senate in 2026 is the burning question, and currently, 51% of prediction market traders believe the Democratic Party will regain control of the upper chamber.
+In late February, 59% of prediction market traders believed the Republicans would maintain control.

 Our analysis of the latest Kalshi U.S. Senate control prediction markets dives deep into the most likely contenders, the potential upsets, and the factors that could sway the outcome.